wkande/noditor-docs/docs/server/graphs.md

 # Graphs

-Your Applciatinos can send graph data to the Noditor Server.
+Your Applications can send graph data to the Noditor Server.
 The Noditor App can render the graph data in several different chart styles.

 * **key** - string: a known Key on the Noditor Server
 * **name** - name: unique name for the chart